JJ/granada-off/text/holy-not-a-week.md

 whole chapter here.
 I guess you have got the classic Holy Week covered, right?
-You know, religious feeling, folks dressed in pointy hoods, the incense, the bands, the gnarled figures of Christ in plaster or wood, the Army soldiers scorting the floats in full military regalia, including the assault guns.
+You know, religious feeling, folks dressed in pointy hoods, the incense, the bands, the gnarled figures of Christ in plaster or wood, the Army soldiers escorting the floats in full military regalia, including the assault guns.
 You haven't?
 Sorry, nothing to see here then.
 Check out the Wikipedia and you're pretty much done.
 Maybe I will add here that in Granada the whole thing is